Financial lives in uncertain times

-Using ANZ’s Financial Wellbeing Indicator, this project will explore patterns of financial wellbeing across vulnerable groups.
-This will enable us to understand how financial wellbeing interacts with the long-term structural drivers of inequality and insecurity.
+Using ANZ’s Financial Wellbeing Indicator, this project explored patterns of financial wellbeing across vulnerable groups.
+This enables us to understand how financial wellbeing interacts with the long-term structural drivers of inequality and insecurity.
 This is important as individual exposure to risk has increased as work has become less secure and the social safety net has been weakened.

 In the shadow of a crisis like COVID-19, discovering the barriers to increased financial resilience is vital.
 Taking steps to overcome them will ensure we really are all in this together.

-The research is made possible by the generous support of ANZ through the ANZ Tony Nicholson Fellowship and the provision under licence of Roy Morgan Single Source Survey data.
+The research was made possible by the generous support of ANZ through the ANZ Tony Nicholson Fellowship and the provision under licence of Roy Morgan Single Source Survey data.

 The concept of economic dignity extends how we understand financial capability.
 It is not just about people having knowledge and skills, but also about how social and economic structures and systems shape their choices.